snfagora/american_civic_opportunity_datasets/README.md

 ---

-### Dataset 3: ZIP Code??? and County???Level Civic Opportunity Provider Types
+### Dataset 3: ZIP Code- and County-Level Civic Opportunity Provider Types

 Also derived from Dataset 1, this dataset summarizes the types of organizations that provide civic opportunities at the ZIP code and county levels.
-Each observation corresponds to a unique geography???organization type pair and enables analysis of regional patterns in the composition of civic infrastructure.
+Each observation corresponds to a unique geography-organization type pair and enables analysis of regional patterns in the composition of civic infrastructure.

 Each observation includes: